Residency Requirements for In-State Tuition

 About This Policy

 Montclair State University determines state residency for tuition purposes according to New Jersey Administrative Code 9A:5-1.1-1.2, which requires that a student must be legally domiciled** in the state of New Jersey for at least twelve (12) months immediately prior to enrollment in order to be charged in-state tuition.
-All those domiciled outside of the state are charged out-of-state tuition.
+All students domiciled outside of the state are charged out-of-state tuition.

 Some financial aid is awarded based on state eligibility requirements, including a determination of residency.